Where Do Medical Assistants Work?

 Medical assistants work in a variety of settings depending on what type of medical assistant they are.

-There are even work-from-home medical assistants that are responsible primarily for administrative tasks.
+There are even work-from-home medical assistants who are responsible primarily for administrative tasks.

 Here's a look at some of the most common places medical assistants work: